kissmygritts/mitchellgritts.com/content/articles/running-postgres-on-wsl.md

 description: "Running Postgres on Windows Subsystem for Linux using Ubuntu."
 ---

 I generally develop on my Mac.
 But, working for a state agency means that all our work issued computers are Dells.
-I find it nearly impossible to develop effeciently on a Windows machine.
+I find it nearly impossible to develop efficiently on a Windows machine.
 Sometimes I can't avoid it and I need to develop on the work computer.
 Or, more likely, I need to get my coworkers setup to run a process I've developed on my Mac on their Windows computers.

 This post assumes you've already installed WSL, and Ubuntu.
 [Use this documentation if you haven't](https://docs.microsoft.com/en-us/windows/wsl/install).